RageAgainstThePixel/com.utilities.async/README.md

             // Not supported on WebGL but only throws a warning. await Awaiters.BackgroundThread;

+            // an action meant to run on main thread,
+            // but invoked from background thread.
+            Action backgroundInvokedAction = BackgroundInvokedAction;
+            backgroundInvokedAction.InvokeOnMainThread();

             // await on IEnumerator functions as well
             // for backwards compatibility or older code await MyEnumerableFunction();